Airline-Airport Financial Relationships

 - Shifting focus to lower-cost competing airports

 For an airport considering rate increases, one approach is to model airline response, considering potential capacity loss, as seen in historical data.
-Historical data from DOT Form 41 (2019–2024) shows that a 10% rate increase has correlated with 5-10% capacity loss at select airports.
-This elasticity—the sensitivity of airline capacity to rate changes—is central to airline use agreement rate-setting methodology.
+Historical airline behavior suggests that material rate increases can lead to capacity adjustments at cost-sensitive airports.
+This elasticity — the sensitivity of airline capacity to rate changes — is central to airline use agreement rate-setting methodology.

 Airline Use Agreements (AUAs) — Rate and Service Terms